narcisfontmassot/narcisfontmassot.github.io/_pages/projects2.md

 <figure style="display: inline-block;">
     <img src="/assets/img/wormix2.png" alt="Project 2 Image" style="width: 50%;">
-    <figcaption>(Top) Social context experimental design.
+    <figcaption>Figure 2: (Top) Social context experimental design.
 We investigate worms with different genetic backgrounds that display different collective behaviors in a mixed setting to observe and analyze context-dependent behaviors.
 Worms are head-labeled with different fluorescent markers for precise tracking and identification.
     (Bottom) Individual-based model description.
 Our model combines a random worm-like walk with a modified version of the classical zonal model, incorporating selective interactions to simulate the observed behaviors and decipher how the collective dynamics arise from different types of individual interactions.</figcaption>
 </figure>
 <br>